Connecting Operational Meteorologists in Pursuit of Excellence

 Seals of Approval

-NOTE: This Scholarship is currently CLOSED for Applications
+NOTE: This Scholarship is currently OPEN for Applications

 To increase diversity and the number of students from underrepresented ethnic groups pursuing studies in meteorology, the National Weather Association Council in 2002 developed the David Sankey Minority Scholarship fund.
 The Scholarship was first awarded in 2003.